Oliver Wendell Holmes Sr.: Later literary success and the Civil War

 In 1856, the Atlantic or Saturday Club was created to launch and support The Atlantic Monthly.
 This new magazine was edited by Holmes's friend James Russell Lowell, and articles were contributed by the New England literary elite such as Ralph Waldo Emerson, Henry Wadsworth Longfellow, John Lothrop Motley and J. Elliot Cabot.
 Holmes not only provided its name, but also wrote various pieces for the journal throughout the years.
 For the magazine's first issue, Holmes produced a new version of two of his earlier essays, "The Autocrat at the Breakfast-Table".
 Based upon fictionalized breakfast table talk and including poetry, stories, jokes and songs, the work was favored by readers and critics alike and it secured the initial success of The Atlantic Monthly.
 The essays were collected as a book of the same name in 1858 and became his most enduring work, selling ten thousand copies in three days.
 Its sequel, The Professor at the Breakfast-Table, was released shortly after beginning in serialized installments in January 1859.

 Holmes's first novel, Elsie Venner, was published serially in the Atlantic beginning in December 1859.
 Originally entitled "The Professor's Story", the novel is about a neurotic young woman whose mother was bitten by a rattlesnake while pregnant, making her daughter's personality half-woman, half-snake.
-The novel drew a wide range of comments, including praise from John Greenleaf Whittier and condemnation from church papers, which claimed the work a product of heresy.
+The novel drew a wide range of comments, including praise from John Greenleaf Whittier and condemnation from church papers, which found the work heretical.

 Also in December 1859, Holmes sent medication to the ailing writer Washington Irving after visiting him at his Sunnyside home in New York; Irving died only a few months later.
 The Massachusetts Historical Society posthumously awarded Irving an honorary membership at a tribute held on December 15, 1859.
 At the ceremony, Holmes presented an account of his meeting with Irving and a list of medical symptoms he had observed, despite the taboo of discussing health publicly.

 About 1860, Holmes invented the "American stereoscope", a 19th-century entertainment in which pictures were viewed in 3-D. He later wrote an explanation for its popularity, stating: "There was not any wholly new principle involved in its construction, but, it proved so much more convenient than any hand-instrument in use, that it gradually drove them all out of the field, in great measure, at least so far as the Boston market was concerned."
 Rather than patenting the hand stereopticon and profiting from its success, Holmes gave the idea away.